 GPS tracking is essential to the core functions of many fitness apps.
 However, it’s no surprise that many people aren’t comfortable with an application knowing their exact location all the time.
 Furthermore, tracking apps often publish your activities to a public feed.
-By displaying where you begin or end your workouts, this can show strangers exactly where you live if you aren’t careful.
+Displaying where you begin or end your workouts, can show strangers exactly where you live if you aren’t careful.
 Apps like Strava feature the option to obscure your start/end location based on a user-set radius.

 Manage the Privacy and Security Settings of Various Fitness Apps

 While most fitness apps require several permission bundles to perform their basic functions, many let you fine-tune non-essential privacy and security settings.
 Adjusting these is usually a straightforward process, and you can control certain location, privacy, and contact-related options directly from the app’s menu.
 Here is a quick overview of the privacy settings of some of the most popular fitness apps.